KM3NeT/KM3io.jl/docs/src/examples/controlhost.md

 ## Retrieving Events

-Now open a thrid terminal and fire up the Julia REPL.
+Now open a third terminal and fire up the Julia REPL.
 With a few lines, we will able to connect to the ligier and receive DAQ events interactively.

 ```julia-repl